robbiegay/mpm2/README.md

   - Terminal: `lt --port 8000 --subdomain mpm2`
       - Port should be equal to the 4 digit number given to you when you ran php artisan serve (ex.
 127.0.0.1:8000 --> set port to `--port 8000`).
 Change mpm2 to whatever custom subdomain you want to use (ex. `--subdomain myurl`).
       - If you get a permissions error, you may have to run `sudo npm install -g localtunnel`.
 Please only use Sudo after reading about the risks: [Don't use sudo with npm... still](https://medium.com/@ExplosionPills/dont-use-sudo-with-npm-still-66e609f5f92)
-7. Using either the URL given to you with `artisan:serve` (ex.
+7. Using either the URL given to you with `artisan serve` (ex.
 127.0.0.1:8000) or from Local Tunnel (ex. https://test.localtunnel.me/), replace code in 3 files:
   - resources/js/components/Controller.js --> change all 9 instances.
     - Note: you will need to keep keep the domain information after the "/" the same.
 Ex. https://test.localtunnel.me/api/newuser --> https://myurl.localtunnel.me/api/newuser
   - resources/js/components/SynthVisuals.js --> change all 3 instances